• Home

 No, really.
 Venezuela was an oil-dependent country but an emerging-wealthy one due to the abundance of natural resources such as oil.
 That was until Venezuela voted in Chavez.

-There are many explanations for why he got voted in, but in general it’s commonly believed that the country was corrupt so the population voted for someone outside of their predominantly two-tiered political party.
+There are many explanations for why he got voted in, but in general it’s commonly believed that the country was corrupt, so the population voted for someone outside of their predominantly two-tiered political party.
 He was that one.

 Chavez shut down media dissent, increased government spending, violently overtook free businesses, centralized nearly everything, and took over the country’s food supplies.
 All of which crashed the economy and skyrocketed inflation.

-Maduro came in after Chavez, and continued the socialist policies that were clearly working so well.
+Maduro came in after Chavez and continued the socialist policies that were clearly working so well.
 Now, the country is practically completely falling apart.

 Part of this falling apart is electricity blackouts.
-Which is also ironic – considering the country is an energy powerhouse (literally their 2 largest exports are electricity and crude oil).
+Which is also ironic considering the country is an energy powerhouse (literally their two largest exports are electricity and crude oil).
 Yet, they have regular blackouts, and even had a blackout just this past week that forced significant areas in 20 out of 23 states in Venezuela to lose power.

 Leaders in Venezuela realized how bad this looked and tried to say that “US cyber warfare” was the cause of the country’s blackout.
 Viable scapegoat, except that doesn’t make any sense considering their electrical grid is decentralized.
-Oh, and the fact that blackouts are common in socialist countries (See: North Korea or USSR).
+Oh, and the fact that blackouts are common in socialist countries (See: North Korea or the USSR).

 Guaido, the opposition to Maduro, claims he won the election in Venezuela.